 Up till 2006, I was living my life as a sleepwalker.
-I was busy pursuing inculcated goals such as getting good results, earning money and becoming successful.
-I was caught in the paper chase, such as scoring in projects and exams, getting a high CAP (GPA) and being on the dean’s list.
+I was busy pursuing inculcated goals such as getting good results, earning money, and becoming successful.
+I was caught in the paper chase, such as scoring in projects and exams, getting a high GPA, and being on the Dean’s List.
 I was busy earning money from the side with my designing business and tuition.
 My life was single-mindedly focused on what would make me rich and successful.

-When I was not busy doing those, I would be playing MMORPGs (mass multiplayer online role-playing games) or online games with my friends, indulging in excessive materialism through shopping, going out with friends, watching/rewatching my favorite dramas, chatting online or just surfing random sites.
-I still remember the games my friends and I were addicted to at the time were Ragnarok Online, Maple Story, Gunbound and Warcraft 3; My favorite dramas/shows were Buffy, Angel, Charmed, Friends, American Idol, among others.
+When I was not busy doing these, I would be playing games with my friends, indulging in excessive materialism through shopping, going out with friends, watching/rewatching my favorite dramas, chatting online, or just surfing random sites.
+I still remember the games my friends and I were addicted to then were Ragnarok Online, Maple Story, Gunbound, and Warcraft 3.
+My favorite shows were Buffy, Angel, Charmed, Friends, and American Idol, among others.

-As I was growing up, I was slowly gaining consciousness through random encounters in my life.
-However, I was still largely a sleepwalker living out other people’s visions and goals, such as marketers and advertisers, the society, family, etc. I was lacking my own overarching vision in life.
-It was when I was transitioning between graduating from university and moving on to work life that I was jolted awake.
+As I grew up, I slowly gained consciousness through random encounters in my life.
+However, I was still largely a sleepwalker living out the visions of marketers and society.
+I lacked my own overarching vision in life.
+It was when I was about to graduate that I was jolted awake.

-When it comes to education in Singapore (or any other developed society for that matter), everything has already been conveniently segmented in chronological stages of primary, secondary, college/polytechnic and/or university.
-As students, all we had to do was ensure we can seamlessly progress one stage to the next.
+When it comes to education in Singapore (or any developed society for that matter), everything has already been segmented in stages of primary school, secondary school, junior college/polytechnic and/or university.
+As students, all we have to do is to score well enough to progress from one stage to the next.

 Graduation from university however, marks the end of the road.
-This is where the forks in the road appear.
+This is where the forkroads appear.

-My imminent graduation forced me to think if this was what I want to do for the rest of my life.
-It made me think of the actual meaning my life is based on.
-When I looked at the bigger context of life, I found out that external, ego-based achievements do not matter at all in the long run – they are physical possessions which are impermanent.
-They are definitely valuable right now, they may be even more so 10 years later.
+My imminent graduation forced me to think if this was what I wanted to do for life.
+It made me think of the actual meaning my life was based on.
+When I looked at the bigger context of life, I found out that external, ego-based achievements do not matter in the long run – they are physical possessions which are impermanent.
+They are definitely valuable right now, maybe even more so 10 years later.
 But how about 100 years later?
 1,000 years later?
-When I looked ahead, it became obvious that this was not how I want the rest of my life to turn out.
+When I looked ahead, it became obvious that this is not how I want the rest of my life to play out.

-As I have detailed out in Two Important Things that Led Me to Discover My Real Purpose (over 6,000 word article on the story behind the discovery of my purpose), I eventually found my real purpose – to help others achieve their fullest potential and live their best possible life.
-It is my life vision to wake up all other sleepwalkers and unlock all the potential that is hiding inside of them.
-Fast forward to two years later in 2008 – This personal development blog is created as one of the mediums to achieve that vision.
+As I wrote in Two Important Things that Led Me to Discover My Real Purpose (over 6,600 word article on how I found my purpose), I eventually found my real purpose – to help others achieve their fullest potential and live their best possible life.
+It is my life vision to wake up all other sleepwalkers and unlock all the potential that is in them.
+Fast forward to two years later in 2008 – this blog is created as one of my mediums to achieve that vision. :)

 Sleepwalkers around us

 Whenever I look around me, I see sleepwalkers droning their lives away.
-People running fervently in the rat race and in their rat wheels.
-People busy earning money for a better life in the future.
+People running fervently in the rat race and their rat wheels.
+People busy earning money for a better life.
 People who do not know what their lives really stand for.
 People wasting their existence away.
-People denying themselves of what they really want on the inside.
+People denying themselves of what they really want.
 People not knowing what they truly want.

-Every day, it simply charges me up so much seeing all the potential in these people that is just waiting to be unleashed.
-There are times when I feel like just grabbing these people by their shoulders and shake them violently out of their stance!
+Every day, it simply charges me up so much to see all the potential in these people waiting to be unleashed.
+There are times when I feel like just grabbing them to shake them out of their stance!

-Similarly, I get energized to no end when I witness sleepwalkers waking up from their dreams.
-It can be due to life transitions, sudden wake-up calls, epiphanies, etc. In the past 2 years, I have seen people in both my workplace and social circle who suddenly wake up from their auto-pilot sequence one day and make hard decisions to pursue what they truly want to do.
-Whenever that happens, I will feel a surge of warmth and ardency welling up inside of me, because I know that no matter what they do from here on, everything will fall into place as long as they keep their focus.
+Similarly, I’m energized when I see sleepwalkers waking up from their dreams. :D It can be due to life transitions, wake-up calls, or timely epiphanies.
+In the past few years, I have seen people from both my previous workplace and social circle who woke up from their auto-pilot sequence and made hard decisions to pursue what they truly want to do.
+Whenever that happens, I will feel a surge of warmth, because I know that whatever they do from hereon, everything will fall into place as long as they keep their focus.

 Waking up from your dream

-Maybe you just found out that you have been sleepwalking your whole life away.
-When you first wake up from your dream, you may be shocked at how much of your real life has gone past you while you were sleeping.
+Maybe you just found out that you have been sleepwalking your life away.
+When you first wake up from your dream, you may be shocked at how much of your real life has gone by while you were sleeping.
 You may be angry at yourself.
 You may be upset.
 You may even be depressed.
-That is perfectly fair.
+This is perfectly fair.

-The most important thing from here on is what you choose to do after waking up.
-Are you going to delude yourself and go back to sleep, pretending all this has never happened?
+The most important thing is what you do after waking up.
+Are you going to delude yourself and go back to sleep, pretending that your revelations never happened?
 Or are you going to courageously face reality and start leading the life you are meant to live?

-It is akin to when Morpheus offered Neo the red and blue pills in Matrix.
-The red pill reflects the truth; the reality.
-The blue pill reflects the dream; your life as you have known it to be.
-The red pill is what is going to liberate you and let you achieve your greatest life ever.
-The blue pill represents a path of denial – denying who you truly are and what you are really meant to do here.
+It is akin to when Morpheus offered Neo the red pill and blue pill in The Matrix.
+The red pill reflects the truth — the reality.
+The blue pill reflects the dream — your life as you used to know it.
+The red pill is what’s going to liberate you and help you achieve your best life ever.
+The blue pill represents a path of denial – denying who you truly are and what you are meant to do on Earth.

 Recognize that you have power over your situation and you can start acting on it, right now.
-Through conscious, deliberate action, you can pave the path for whatever life you want.
-Every day in my life, I make choices and actions which move me closer to my goals.
+Through conscious action, you can pave the path for the life you want.
+Every day, I make choices and take actions which move me closer to my goals.
 And you can definitely do the same too.
 No matter where you are in life right now, no matter who you are, no matter how old you are – it is never too late to be who you are meant to be.
-Unless you choose to take action on what you want, nothing is ever going to come out of it.
+Unless you act on what you want, nothing is going to come out of it.

 What to do after you wake up

-If you have decided to pick the red pill and wake up from your dream, congratulations!
-This is where your real life begins Here are the following articles I would like you to start off with:
+If you decide to pick the red pill and wake up from your dream, congratulations!
+This is where your real life begins. :D Here are some articles to start with:

-- Discover Your Real Purpose series (7-parter).
-There is a lot of information written inside, including important factors to consider when defining your purpose, an exercise to find your purpose, how to integrate your purpose into your current life after discovering it.
+- Discover Your Real Purpose series (7-part series).
+There is a lot of information in here, including important factors to consider when defining your purpose, an exercise to find your life purpose, and how to pursue your purpose after discovering it.

-- You Are the CEO of Your Life.
-Look at your life via a refreshing angle – holistically as a company, rather than in a myopic manner.
+- You Are The CEO of Your Life.
+Look at your life as a CEO, and assess how you are living your life.

 The path ahead will not be smooth.
-It will be challenging, it will be rocky and you may even feel like quitting at times.
-But I can guarantee the level of happiness and quality of life you will find on this path will be significantly greater than if you were to live out your existence out as a drone.
-I guarantee you that you will find more fulfillment on this path compared to anything else you ever did.
-I guarantee you that you will start feeling exuberance and passion unlike anything you have ever felt before in your life.
+It will be challenging, it will be rocky, and you may even feel like quitting at times.
+But I can guarantee you that the happiness and quality of life you will find on this path will be significantly greater than if you were to live out your life as a drone.
+I guarantee you that you will find more fulfillment on this path compared to anything you ever did.

 This is part of the Conscious Living series.